Criticism of Israel: Critics that suggest censorship or suppression

 Political scientists John Mearsheimer and Stephen Walt wrote an article critical of the Israel lobby in the United States, in which they asserted that the Israel lobby uses accusations of anti-Semitism as a part of a deliberate strategy to suppress criticism of Israel.
 Mearsheimer and Walt themselves were accused of anti-Semitism as a result of that article and the book they wrote based on the article.

 Jenny Tonge, member of the UK House of Lords, has frequently criticized Israel's policies, and has been labelled antisemitic.
 In response, she said during a speech in Parliament: "I'm beginning to understand ... the vindictive actions the Israel lobby [and] AIPAC ... take against people who oppose and criticize the lobby. ...
-[I understand] ... the constant accusations of antisemitism - when no such sentiment exists – to silence Israel's critics."
+[I understand] ... the constant accusations of antisemitism – when no such sentiment exists – to silence Israel's critics."

-Ralph Nader, United States politician and consumer advocate, has criticized Israel's policies, expressed support for Palestinian causes, and criticized the excessive influence of the Israel lobby on the U.S. government.
+Ralph Nader, American politician and consumer advocate, has criticized Israel's policies, expressed support for Palestinian causes, and criticized the excessive influence of the Israel lobby on the U.S. government.
 In response, Nader wrote a letter to the director of the Anti-Defamation League entitled "Criticizing Israel is Not Anti-Semitism" in which he said "Your mode of operation for years has been to make charges of racism or insinuation of racism designed to slander and evade.
 Because your pattern of making such charges, carefully calibrated for the occasion but of the same stigmatizing intent, has served to deter critical freedom of speech. ...
 The ADL should be working toward this objective [peace] and not trying to suppress realistic discourse on the subject with epithets and innuendos."